Exercising with Lymphedema: Essential Tips, Lymphedema Products and More

 Start slow and easy and build from there.

 You don’t try to run a marathon the week after a heart attack, so you shouldn’t jump into the deep end of exercise too soon after your lymphedema manifests.
 If you’ve never worked out before, you’ll need to start slow, and if you were very active before treatment, you’ll have to work back up to your previous levels of performance.
 For example, you might need to lift lighter weights or run a shorter distance at a slower pace.
 While this may be frustrating in the short term, it’s worth it to reduce or avoid lymphedema symptoms in the long run.

 Lymphedema symptoms may not appear right away, and this is true for physical exertion as well as other triggers.
 During and after exercise, check your body for changes in size, shape, tissue, texture, soreness, heaviness or firmness, and pay special attention to any limbs or areas that are especially vulnerable.
 If you feel any pain or notice any swelling during exercise, stop immediately and cool down.
 If your symptoms are very extreme, contact your doctor immediately.

 Do a mix of activities

 If you struggle with swelling or bad circulation during exercise, compression wraps and other lymphedema products can help manage the symptoms and promote a full range of motion.
-Many people find since the fit can be adjusted throughout the day.
+Many people find lymphedema wraps to be especially beneficial since the fit can be adjusted throughout the day.
 To learn more about what lymphedema products are available, browse both our upper body compression and lower body compression collections.